dart-lang/site-www/src/codelabs/async-await.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
-Did you remember to add the async keyword to the reportUserRole function?
+Did you remember to add the async keyword to the reportUserRole() function?

-Did you remember to use the await keyword before invoking fetchRole?
+Did you remember to use the await keyword before invoking fetchRole()?

-Remember: reportUserRole needs to return a future!
+Remember: reportUserRole() needs to return a future!
 {$ end hint.txt $}
 ```
 {% endif -%}